BonsaiAI/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 `bonsai configure` sets up authentication between you (as a user) and the server.
 This enables the server to verify your access to write Inkling code to a specific BRAIN.

-You can find your access key at [https://beta.bons.ai/accounts/settings/key][2].
+The fields that are requested for input are:

+Username: This is your bonsai portal username, you can find this on https://beta.bons.ai/accounts/settings under 'profile'.

+You can find your access key at [https://beta.bons.ai/accounts/settings/key][2]. *Note: The access key you need to input here is a one-time code generated when you click "Create Access Key" on the bonsai web portal.* For security, you will not be able to view an access key after it has been created.
+However, you can create as many access keys as you’d like in case you need to install the CLI on multiple devices.

 ## bonsai create